ahle-pro/kata_bank/README.md

 1. Entities: Account and Widthdraw (transaction)
 2. Aggregates: Widthdraws
 3. Value Objects: WithdrawalAmount (Cash), OriginalBalance, NewBalance, Name
-4. Repositories: ATM application (just a name).
+4. Repositories: Bank Repo (just a name).
 In real scenario, it should be a database.
-5. Factory: ATM application.
+5. Factory: Bank Factory.
 In real scenario, it should be a "transaction logging system".
-6. Service: ATM application.
+6. Service: Withdraw.
 In real scenario, it could be any banking system (SWIFT, ebanking, etc...)
 7. Modules: None (or Withdraw, checking the credit card)

 #### Supple design